Our Groups

 A short while later the 6th East Barnet that met in Whetstone but was in Hertfordshire District also transferred and became the 6th Friern Barnet.

 In 1971 the Golders Green District Executive Committee held a meeting with the County Commissioner about their future.
-As a result of their discussions is was decided to dissolve their present District and to amalgamate all their Groups with Finchley and Friern Barnet District.
-On the 1st April 1971 our District became Finchley, Friern Barnet and Golders Green
+As a result of their discussions it was decided to dissolve their present District and to amalgamate all of their Groups with Finchley and Friern Barnet District.
+On the 1st April 1971 our District became Finchley, Friern Barnet and Golders Green.

 Sadly, by 2008 when the District merged with Barnet and Hendon & Edgware Districts to become the new Barnet Borough District only a handful of the Groups mentioned below still existed.